drunkenkismet/trumphrogger/README.md

 ## Special Thanks

-The Udacity community for their encouragement while making this proof-of-concept product, foremost, and countless blogs across the interwebs that helped answer my most pressing #*&^! questions.
+Immense appreciation goes to the Udacity community for their encouragement while I worked on this proof-of-concept product.
+I'd also like to thank the countless blogs I found across the interwebs, not all of which helped answer my most pressing #*&^! questions.

 You may notice that I went ES6-class stupid while writing this game.
 I, in fact, unabashedly did.